stefs/bittorrent-analyzer/result/README.md

 # Result
 This are the file produced by the BitTorrent Download Analyzer, which were used for the thesis.
+The filenames are using the timezone CEST, which is UTC+02:00.

 ## Timeout parameter
 Only used in chapter 3.4 *Justification of Configuration values*.